Message from the ‘Top’

 The 2020 Ecumenical Talk Series promoting Christian Unity in commemoration of Ut Unum Sint.

 The table below shows a schedule of our 2020 Ecumenical Talk Series which corresponds to the spiritual dimension of the Church’s call for Christian unity.
-For every month of the year 2020, a particular topic will be presented by the different prominent speakers within the Church community of the Auckland Diocese.
+For every month of the year 2020 up to May 2021, a particular topic will be presented by the different prominent speakers within the Church community of the Auckland Diocese.
 We have also been fortunate to have received speakers from our international Catholic communities.
 They too will be presenting interesting topics.

 The 2020 Ecumenical Talk Series is open for anyone to attend and no registration is required.
 The talks are ideal for Secondary School students and the wider adult communities.
 Most talks are arranged to be in the evenings.
 It is great learning for biblical, catechetical, spiritual and theological formation regarding the missio ad gentes (mission to all peoples).